Academic Policies and Regulations

 Notes on Refund Policy

-- The effective withdrawal date is the date on which the student began the formal withdrawal process by notifying the assistant dean for academic advising of his or her intention unless the student indicates the withdrawal is effective at the end of a term.
+- The effective withdrawal date is the date on which the student began the formal withdrawal process by notifying the director of student success of his or her intention unless the student indicates the withdrawal is effective at the end of a term.

 - Students required to withdraw from classes or from College housing for disciplinary reasons are not eligible for any refund, except pro-rated board, unless required by federal, state, or other regulations.

-- Upon request, a detailed official policy with examples of application of the College's refund policy is available in the Financial Aid Office and the Bursar's Office.
+- Upon request, a detailed official policy with examples of application of the College's refund policy is available in the Financial Aid Office and the Office of Student Accounts.

 - Dropping out of some classes, but not all classes, is not considered withdrawal; however, adjustments to financial aid still may be required.
 See Dropping Courses.